snipaid-nlg/gptj-model-server/README.md

 2. Run `python3 server.py` to start the server.
 3. Run `python3 test.py` in a different terminal session to test against it.

-*Note: Model should be run on a GPU!*
+*Note: Model requires a GPU with ~ 12GB memory for generation!*

 ## Overview: